Addendum: Muon-neutrino-induced charged current pion production: Method

 \section{Method}

 GiBUU is a quantum-kinetic transport theory based on a non-equilibrium Green's function method \cite{gibuu,Buss:2011mx}.
 It, therefore, describes only incoherent processes and does not contain any coherent production.
-The program version is identical to that used in \cite{Mosel:2017nzk}; again, no special tunes are used.
-The flux used is that of the T2K neutrino beam flux prediction 2016.
+The program version (2017) is identical to that used in \cite{Mosel:2017nzk}; again, no special tunes are used.
+All technical details can be found in the reference just quoted.
+The flux used is that of the T2K neutrino beam flux prediction 2016 \cite{T2Kflux:2016}.